On the stabilization of embedded thickenings: Introduction

-\begin{dfn} Let $K \xrightarrow{f} X$ denote a map from a connected, homotopy finite space $K$ to a PD space $X$ or PD pair $(X, \partial X)$ of dimension $n$.
-An \textit{embedded thickening}\footnote{We use the term ``embedded thickening" to conform to the terminology set forth in \cite{Kl02a}.
-Such embeddings were formerly called \textit{PD Embeddings} in \cite{Kl99}.} \textit{of f} is specified by homotopy finite spaces $A$ and $C$ along with a choice of factorization $\partial X \rightarrow C \rightarrow X$ fitting into a commutative diagram
+Let $K \xrightarrow{f} X$ denote a map from a connected, homotopy finite space $K$ to a PD space $X$ or PD pair $(X, \partial X)$ of dimension $n$.
+The following definitions can be found in \cite[Section 2]{K5}. \begin{dfn} An \textit{embedded thickening}\footnote{We use the term ``embedded thickening" to conform to the terminology set forth in \cite{K4}.
+Such embeddings were formerly called \textit{PD Embeddings} in \cite{K2}.} \textit{of f} is specified by homotopy finite spaces $A$ and $C$ along with a choice of factorization $\partial X \rightarrow C \rightarrow X$ fitting into a commutative diagram